derive()

 Note:

-The function adds Fi,…fields to pseudo table T, computes expression xi on each of T’s records, and generates a pseudo table consisting of the original fields and the newly-added fields.
+The function defines a computation on pseudo table T, which computes expression xi on each of T’s records and makes the results field values of the new fields Fi,…, and returns a new pseudo table consisting of the original fields of T and fields Fi,….

 Parameter: